 3.1.3 A Council on Environmental Health and Safety is responsible for overall coordination and assessment of System-wide environmental health and safety efforts.
-The Council is chaired by the UNH Director of Environmental Health and Safety and includes representation from each component institution to be designated by the institution's chief executive officer.
+The Council is chaired by the UNH Director of Environmental Health and Safety and includes representation from each component institution.
+The President or Chancellor of each component institution (GSC, KSC, PSU, UNH, USNH) appoints members to the Council.
 The Council shall meet quarterly to share current information, and shall provide to the Presidents and then to the Chancellor an annual report describing the state of the University System's environmental health and safety.

-3.2.1 Presidents are responsible for the implementation of the Environmental Health and Safety policy at their respective component institutions.
+3.2.1 The Chancellor and Presidents are responsible for the implementation of the Environmental Health and Safety policy at their respective component institutions.

 3.2.2 Vice Presidents, Deans, Directors, Department Chairs, principal investigators, supervisors, and all other employees are responsible for compliance with this policy as it relates to operations under their control.

 3.3 Campus Program Elements and Objectives

 3.3.1 The Chancellor, Presidents and Vice Presidents shall enact programs for environmental health and safety and such programs will be in compliance with applicable health and safety standards promulgated by federal, state and local agencies.
 In the absence of appropriate statutes and governmental regulations, the published standards of nationally recognized professional health and safety organizations would serve as guides.
 Appropriate working relationships with official regulatory agencies pertinent to environmental health and safety are recommended and encouraged.